History Of Property Tax Assessments

 His efforts created substantial savings for many of the commercial property owners in Allegheny County.
 The last county-wide re-assessment was in 2012.
 In that year, our Pittsburgh property tax attorneys represented over 1,500 property owners whose assessments were successfully reduced.

-With over 36 years of experience in real estate tax assessment appeals, Robert Peirce & Associates, P.C. has represented thousands of property owners, including:
+With nearly 40 years of experience in real estate tax assessment appeals, Robert Peirce & Associates, P.C. has represented thousands of property owners, including:

 - Single-family homes